-Get approved the obligatory case-assignment in groups of maximum three students.
+The compulsory case-assignment in groups of maximum three students must be approved.

 Brealey, Richard A., Stewart C. Myers & Alan J. Marcus, Fundamentals of Corporate Finance, McGraw-Hill/Irwin, latest edition.

 In addition, a few chapters from a Norwegian textbook will be included (dealing with some specific issues relevant for projects in Norway).

 Will be given by the lecturers on request.